I’ll maximize my TFSA first, thanks

-- Any income or gains earned in your TFSA (from interest, dividends or capital gains) are tax-free as the name of the account suggests.
+- Any income or gains earned in your TFSA (from interest, dividends or capital gains) are tax free as the name of the account suggests.

 - Any withdrawals from your TFSA are not taxable to you.
 If you make a withdrawal from your TFSA that amount will be added to the following year’s contribution room.
 You don’t even have to report withdrawals on your tax return.

-- You do not receive any tax-deduction from a TFSA contribution; TFSA contributions are made with after-tax dollars.
+- You do not receive any tax deduction from a TFSA contribution; TFSA contributions are made with after-tax dollars.

 - As soon as you’re 18 years of age or older, you can have a TFSA.
 There is no age maximum for this account – you can contribute to a TFSA until life’s bitter end.